 Pros & Cons of T-Mobile’s Device Trade-In Program

 In order to be eligible for T-Mobile’s Device Trade-In Program (also known as its Device Recovery Program, and not to be confused with the JUMP!
-Upgrades Program), you must both:
+Upgrades Program), there are two requirements: either be a current or future T-Mobile subscriber; or complete a qualifying transaction.
+This can include activating a new device, adding an additional line, or upgrading and purchasing a new device.

-Once you’ve confirmed your eligibility, you’ll have the option of trading in either online or in-store.
+Once you’ve confirmed your eligibility, you’ll have the option of either trading online or in-store.
+Here’s how both work.

-Trading in your device online is as easy logging in to My T-Mobile, answering a few questions about your old phone (such as make, model, carrier, and condition) to get your trade-in quote, completing your online order, and shipping in your used device.
+Trading in your device online is as easy as logging in to My T-Mobile, answering a few questions about your old phone (such as make, model, carrier, and condition) to get your trade-in quote, completing your online order, and shipping in your used device.
 Once your new device has shipped, you’ll have 30 days to send in your old smartphone.
 Please note that with the online trade-in option, you are responsible for printing out the shipping label and boxing up and mailing out your used device safely.
+(You’ll also want to package it carefully, to avoid sustaining further damage.)

 Can you?
 Certainly.
 Should you?
-Probably not.
-Yes, T-Mobile does accept phones with damage for trade-in.
-Although, they will understandably be assessed at a lower value than a device in good condition.
-It’s also important to note that phones with screen damage are not able to participate in trade-in promotions (more on those late).
+Ehhhhh.
+It’s true that T-Mobile does accept damaged phones for trade-in.
+However, they will understandably be assessed at a lower value than a device in good condition.
+It’s also important to note that phones with screen damage are not able to participate in trade-in promotions (more on that a bit later).

-Our problem with trading in a damaged phone to T-Mobile is that T-Mobile is pretty hazy when it comes to their buyback values for damaged devices.
+Our problem with trading in a damaged phone to T-Mobile is that it can be pretty hazy when it comes to their buyback values for damaged devices.
 Unlike most other trade-in options, the quote you’ll receive from T-Mobile’s online trade-in estimator is only for phones in good condition.
-That means that you’ll be flying a bit blind until you either go into a store or formally begin the trade-in process online.
+That means that going into a store or sending it in with damage could result in far less value – and the possibility you won’t get it back.

-Before we get down to the nitty-gritty of T-Mobile’s trade-in values, let’s talk about how you’ll receive your buyback payment.
-If you’re like most people, you’d probably prefer to get the most money possible in cold, hard cash.
-Unfortunately, if that sounds a lot like you, trading your old phone in with T-Mobile may not be your best bet.
+Before you rush over to T-Mobile to trade your device, let’s discuss how you’ll receive your buyback payment.
+If you’re like most people, you’d probably prefer to get cold, hard cash for your items.
+Unfortunately, if that’s the case, T-Mobile isn’t your best bet.

 Like many other carrier buyback programs, T-Mobile Device Trade-In earns you credit for your next T-Mobile purchase—”credit” being the operative word.
 With T-Mobile, your primary options are either an instant store credit or a bill credit.

-Instant store credit: Only available when trading in at a brick-and-mortar location; should any amount be left remaining after completing your qualifying purchase, it will be applied to your account as a bill credit
+Instant store credit: Only available when trading in at a brick-and-mortar location; should any amount be left remaining after completing your qualifying purchase, it will be applied to your account as a bill credit.
+That’s good if you’re a current customer looking for something new, but could be a hindrance if you’re seeking something else.

-Bill credit: Available for online trade-ins or if you get your buyback value estimate in-store but ship in your device separately; credit will be applied within three billing cycles
+Bill credit: Available for online trade-ins or if you get your buyback value estimate in-store but ship in your device separately; credit will be applied within three billing cycles, which can be a rather long wait.
+(About three months, maybe slightly less.)

 Now that you know how to trade in at T-Mobile, it’s time to see how the carrier’s buyback values stack up to the competition.
 The easiest way to check your device’s trade-in value is by using the trade-in estimator on T-Mobile’s website.